 Often I would put on my developer hat and create prototypes to illustrate functionality of designs.
 Fortunately my development background allows me to communicate needs with other developers.
 This is incredibly useful when working across multi-functional teams.

 One of my key improvements to Sanuks online strategy was placing a UX focused mindset within the company.
 On top of rolling A/B and multivariate testing we also brought in real test subjects for more observational feedback on new features and website updates.
-See the test plan and snapshots below for improving browsability.

 When I started at Sanuk its marketing was print focused with little thought about leveraging digital channels.
 I was able to transform the department into a digital first mindset and deliver rich multimedia experiences.